Some of these files are in Adobe Acrobat PDF format for which you'll need the Adobe Acrobat Reader

 d.
 4Q 1880 Brentford, Middlesex, England

-1851 census gives Mary Clirehugh's age (45) and birth place (England).
-She lived in Dundee with her husband.
+The 1851 census gives Mary Clirehugh's age (45) and birth place (England).
+At that time she lived in Dundee with her husband.

 d.
 6-28-1920 Aston Hall, Aston on Trent, Derbyshire (daughter's home)